intodevelopment/nightlight/README.md

 ## 1.1.0

-* New feature: toggle between day and night theme using keyboard shortcut ctrl+alt+n (or of course set your own through settings)
+* New feature: toggle between day and night theme using keyboard shortcut ctrl+alt+n (or of course set your own through settings).
+* Bug fix: when the user had switched to the day/night theme manually, opening a new window would set it back.

 ### 1.0.0